 Social Media Copywriting

-I have curated a number of authentic social media posts for the nutrition brand Näak.
-I also helped to manage their social media accounts through social marketing platforms such Later.
+I have curated several authentic social media posts for the nutrition brand Näak, along with helping to manage their social media accounts through social marketing platforms such as Later.

-My preferred style is long-form posts, aimed at developing the image of the brand as an environmentally conscious, community based endurance company.
+My preferred style is long-form posts aimed at developing the brand’s image as an environmentally conscious, community-based endurance company.

 Here are a few of my (many) posts from Näak’s Instagram profile.

 Below is a preview of the blogging work that I published with Näak.
 As a writer for the company, I preferred writing articles based on interviews I conducted with our ambassadors, seamlessly weaving their answers into my own written words to evoke a sense of expertise in the subject matter.